noahehall/theBookOfNoah/0current/aws/0dbs.md

   - only support asyncrhonous replication
   - can be promoted to standalone independent instances
     - to implement sharding to address scalability
-  - add the multi-availability option for automatic replication to another AZ
+  - add the multi-availability zone option for automatic replication to another AZ
-    - cross region replication can be enabled but it costs more
+    - you need to create a subnet group

 ### worfklows

+#### multi-availibity zone RDS

+- create a VPC
+- create a db subnet group for the database in each AZ you want to have a DB instance in
+  - you generally want your DBs in private subnets, so only internal resources can access them
+- create a primary RDS instance in one of your previously created subnets
+- then setup read replica instances in the other subnets

 #### determining db instance requirements